Moving in together is a big step for any relationship.

 For example, will you use your couch or your partner’s?
 What about kitchenware, bathroom towels, or bed linens?
 Furthermore, what will you do with all the duplicates, if you have them?

 Thankfully, you don’t have to toss all your belongings if you decide to use your partner’s stuff.
-If you aren’t quite will to part with your stuff, self-storage is available to ensure your things don’t end up on the curb.
+If you aren’t willing to part with your stuff, self-storage is available to keep your things safe in case things just don’t work out.

 Moving in together is a big step financially, legally, and emotionally.
 Some couples enter into cohabitation as if it were a short-term “trial run,” or some sort of substitute for marriage.